Stride Career Prep in Health Services

 Which industry-recognized certifications and exams can my student prepare for?***

-***In order for students to be eligible for the Colorado State Licensure Exam as a Medical Assistant or Nursing Assistant they will need to pass a certified program in that area after graduation.
+***For students to be eligible for the Colorado State Licensure Exam as a Medical Assistant, or Nursing Assistant they will need to pass a certified program in that area after graduation.